toradex/moses/clients/python/docs/ApplicationsApi.md

 # **applications_load**
 > Application applications_load(path)

-Loads an application configuration
+Load an application configuration

-Returns data about an application
+Load an application configuration from the local filesystem

 ### Example